morphatic/isat-portfolio/teaching/teaching_narrative.md

 ![](/assets/semester_progress_chart.png)

-This chart represents the average student in my course this past spring.
+This chart represents the average student in one of my 252 sections this past spring.
 All of them did extremely well over the first 5-6 weeks when there was still a lot of handholding.
 However, mid-semester when I set them loose to pursue the course material following different paths of their own choosing, their effort basically flatlined.
 It did not pick up again until the end of the semester when they all realized they needed to turn in work to get enough points to pass.

-**Although I am no longer using it at all, I still believe in CYOG.** I still believe that if all of our courses operated according to its principles, that we would see greatly improved outcomes.
+**Although I am no longer using it at all, I still believe that CYOG could work with undergrads under the right conditions.** I still believe that if all of our courses operated according to its principles, that we would see greatly improved outcomes.
 Until I'm able to convince everyone else, or move to a place that believes like I do, I'm going to have to search for a happy medium.

 ## Summary

-I’ve found that grades have many shortcomings, and as a result I attempted a bold and controversial approach to teaching a course without them.
-This demonstrates both my creativity and my courage as a professor and as a researcher.
-It also demonstrates that I embrace that element of the ISAT identity which prides itself on using innovative pedagogy.
-There are many important questions still to answer in this line of research, for example, determining what constitutes a meaningful outcome for a course in the absence of traditional methods of evaluation.
-I look forward to continuing these explorations in collaboration with my ISAT colleagues in the future, and with their support, implementing meaningful changes that are catalysts for student motivation and engagement as appropriate.

-## Summary

 Taken as a whole, I believe this evidence demonstrates that _**I am an excellent teacher**_.
-Beginning with my first job in Japan and continuing through the present, I have been committed to my craft and energized by the challenge and the opportunity to help students mature and develop as people and as professionals, becoming enlightened citizens who lead meaningful and productive lives.
+In every semester, I have been committed to my craft and energized by the challenge and the opportunity to help students mature and develop as people and as professionals, becoming enlightened citizens who lead meaningful and productive lives.
 Furthermore, not only have I improved as an individual, but I have become known as an expert on pedagogy within JMU and internationally, and am frequently consulted by colleagues and asked to present at meetings, workshops, and symposia.
 My efforts therefore have resulted in an overall increase in the quality of teaching at JMU, particularly within ISAT.